 Supporting employees’ community and charitable work

 Sopra Steria's culture is to encourage all employees to get involved in community activities, either those we organise as a company, or initiatives they care about and want to support in their personal lives.
-To enable them to do this, we offer all employees one day's paid company time to volunteer, we operate a Community Matters week that champions community involvement, and we provide matched funds and enabling grants.
+Activities range from supporting educational initiatives and schools, mental health and medical research, hospitals and hospices, homelessness, through to nature, animal welfare and more.
+To help enable them to do this, we offer all employees one day's paid company time to volunteer, we operate a Community Matters week that champions community involvement, and we provide matched funds and enabling grants.

 Education, skills training and employment